-The Court Advocacy Program (CAP) provides court-based advocacy services to between 20 and 30 victims every business day– over 4,000 clients each year.
-The Court Advocacy Program is located in the Domestic Violence Intake Center (DVIC) at DC Superior Court and the DVIC Southeast Satellite (DVICSE) at United Medical Center.
+Through Supportive Advocacy Services, DC SAFE provides court-based advocacy services for between 20 and 30 victims every business day– more than 4,000 survivors each year.
+The Supportive Advocacy Team is located in the Domestic Violence Intake Center (DVIC) at DC Superior Court and the DVIC Southeast Satellite (DVICSE) at United Medical Center.
 Advocates work with victims throughout their court case to ensure that the legal remedies they seek enhance their overall safety, and to provide resources, information and referrals as the survivor’s situation changes over time.

 - information and education about how to petition for a Civil Protection Order;

 - assistance drafting petitions for Temporary and Civil Protection Orders;

 - referral to a pro bono attorney;